Scott Young, author of Ultralearning: Master Hard Skills, Outsmart the Competition and Accelerate Your Career

 - Scott talks about how his grandfather’s gusto to learn inspired his curiosity for life and learning.
 [00:54]

-- Why a bad learning experience can be a barrier to being better at something.
+- A bad learning experience can be a barrier to being better at something.
 [03:46]

 - Tyler Cowen imparts to us the value of learning things.
 [14:04]